-Lotus Approach & SmartSuite are EOL as of June 2013.
-Lotus Notes became IBM Notes.
+NOTE: Lotus Approach & SmartSuite are now referred to as HCL Notes.

-The Lotus Approach Barcode Generation Tutorial contains information, examples and steps needed for generating barcodes in Lotus Approach.
+The Lotus Approach Barcode Generation Tutorial contains information, examples, and steps needed for generating barcodes in Lotus Approach.
 The appropriate barcode fonts must be installed before the application can display or print barcodes.
-For environment-specific installation instructions, please refer to these font installation procedures.

 Using a Formula with Self-Checking Barcode Fonts

 This method of Lotus Approach barcode generation is easiest because it utilizes self-checking fonts such as Code 39 and Codabar.
 Simply create a field computed for display that combines the start and stop characters with the field.
 For example, the field formula for a Code 39 font is Combine('*', DataField, '*')

 - Create a new field in the database where the barcode will be located.